oliviagallucci/README/README.md

 ### Modifications

-2. Be concise
+Be concise.
 People have incredibly short attention spans.
-Cut all the excess wording out of your READ-ME and get down to brass tacks.
+Cut all the excess wording out of your README.

 ## Releases